java licensing

 • Open-source Java (OpenJDK): The OpenJDK project is the open-source reference implementation of Java.
 It’s available under a GPL license and is free to use, even in commercial settings.
 This means you can get Java binaries from open-source providers and use them without cost or restrictions.

 • Oracle’s Java (Oracle JDK): Oracle’s branded Java distribution is built on OpenJDK but comes with Oracle’s license terms.
-As we’ve seen, Oracle allows free use of their JDK only for the latest versions and only for a limited time.
+As we’ve seen, Oracle allows free use of its JDK only for the latest versions and only for a limited time.
 Using Oracle JDK beyond those terms requires a subscription.

 • You can run your Java applications for free using an OpenJDK-based JDK (from vendors like AdoptOpenJDK, Amazon Corretto, etc.).
 Many enterprises have already standardized these free versions to avoid Oracle fees.
 Java’s core technology remains open-source; Oracle charges for its build and support services.

-So yes, Java as a language and platform is open-source and free.
+So, yes, Java as a language and platform is open-source and free.
 What’s changed is that Oracle wants to charge for the convenience and support of their Java binaries for long-term enterprise use.

 For businesses, the takeaway is that you are not obligated to pay Oracle to run Java.
 You can choose free alternatives (which we will detail soon).
-Oracle’s policies do not make Java itself non-free—they only affect those using Oracle’s provided Java executables beyond the free usage terms.

 So, what are your options when Java 17’s free window closes?
 You have two main choices:

-Many organizations choose Option B: they enjoyed free Java 17 and will upgrade to Java 21 to continue on the free path.
+Many organizations choose Option B: They enjoyed free Java 17 and will upgrade to Java 21 to continue on the free path.
 This does require effort—testing and deploying a new Java version—but it avoids direct licensing costs.

 The key point: Oracle Java 17 is free today, but if you don’t plan to upgrade or stop using it by the end of its free support, you’ll need a paid license to stay secure.
 Make sure your IT roadmap accounts for this.